 Welcome to this week’s edition of The Friday Five!
 The Friday Five is a feature that I post every Friday in which I give my thoughts on a topic that’s related to NBA Live, NBA 2K, and other basketball video games, as well as the real NBA, and other areas of interest to our community.
 The feature is presented as either a list of five items, or in the form of a Top 5 countdown.
-This week’s Five discusses five toxic behaviours that are all too frequently encountered in online basketball gaming.
+This week’s Five is a list of five improvements that NBA Live 20 needs to demonstrate in terms of its gameplay.

 If NBA Live 20 is to be the big release many of us are hoping it will be, it will need to improve upon an area that’s been a perennial weakness since the series returned back in 2013: its modes.
 The different modes of play are what give basketball games their longevity, and this year’s release from EA Sports must add long overdue features and depth to Franchise, Ultimate Team, and online modes.
 Deeper customisation is also a must.
 Of course, while these are all vital areas of NBA Live that require attention, it’s crucial that above all, the gameplay experience continues to improve.

 NBA Live’s gameplay has gone through some interesting ups and downs during this generation.
 NBA Live 14 felt very stiff on the sticks, with animations that looked very “last gen”.
 Since then, improvements have been made to the fluidity, the depth of the controls, and certain animations.
 Most NBA Live gamers would agree that there is still plenty of room for improvement, and I’m unquestionably in that camp.
 What are the most important changes and improvements that need to be made to gameplay in NBA Live 20?
 We compiled some great ideas in the Wishlist that we sent in to EA, but this week, I’d like to discuss five key areas where Live’s gameplay must improve.